 The strategies of Higher Education Institution and the role of state covers several stage.
 First, most universities have become more entrepreneurial, and this attitude has pushed them to extend the scope of their activities beyond national borders.
-Thus, activities of HEIs become more developed in international (in terms of cooperation) and global (in terms of competition) frameworks30.
+Thus, activities of HEIs become more developed in international (in terms of cooperation) and global (in terms of competition) frameworks .
 Cooperation and competition are intensifying simultaneously under the growing influence of market forces and the emergence of new players (OECD, 2009).
-Second, according to $Knight^{31}$ and $De Wit^{32}$, internationalization requires two complementary strategies to enhance and sustain the international dimensions of university functions, namely, programme strategies and organisational strategies.
-The former include various academic initiatives in education, research and university services, and the latter initiatives involve organisational to facilitate and institutionalise international dimensions at universities through management and operating systems.
-Thirdly, the role of the state also plays a crucial role, since in a global world of higher education, most national governments want to have international universities that compete and cooperate with other universities worldwide.
+Second, according to Knight and De Wit, internationalization requires two complementary strategies 3% enhance and sustain the international dimensions of university functions, namely, programme strategies and organisational strategies.
+The former include various academic initiatives in education, research and university services, and the latter initiatives to facilitate organisational institutionalise international dimensions at universities through management and operating systems.
+Thirdly, the role of the state also plays a crucial role, since in a global world of higher education, most national governments want to international universities that compete and cooperate with other universities worldwide.